 A good strong dose of retail therapy is seen as an integral part of travel for many Aussies.
 But as globalisation has advanced, the opportunities to make significant savings on genuine brands by shopping overseas have rapidly diminished, right?
 Wrong!
 There’s one destination that’s reasonably close, compact and a tropical paradise to boot, where Aussie travellers can still bag genuine big name bargains at a fraction of the RRP.
-Welcome to the shopaholic’s utopia that is Hawaii.
+Welcome to the shopaholic’s utopia that is a Hawaiin holiday.
 To begin with, let’s talk economies of scale.
 We all know that brands cost less in the United States than they do in Australia, which is mainly due to population and demand.
 We have around 23 million potential customers; the USA has almost 320 million.
 And while Hawaii is only halfway across the Pacific – as a US state it still allows you to tap straight into that lovely mass market.
 Consequently there’s good shopping on offer across the islands, but the main event is definitely in and around Waikiki on Oahu.
 Here’s what’s in store, literally, for savvy shoppers.

 Holidaymakers are not the only ones on a journey in Hawaii – so is the designer merchandise, as it makes its way down through a variety of retail levels.
 The journey begins in the high-end boutiques and emporiums along Waikiki’s palm-fringed and very chic Kalakaua Avenue.
 All the big brands have a presence here including Prada, Gucci, Hermes, Tiffany & Co etc. Expect to pay full price along this ritzy strip – but even that will probably be less than you’d pay back home.

 Ala Moana Centre